Actipro/Avalonia-Controls/Documentation/topics/docking/getting-started.md

 Getting up and running with Docking & MDI controls is extremely easy.

-This topic's information will assume you are using Visual Studio to write your XAML code for control that will contain docking windows and/or MDI.
+This topic's information will assume you are using Visual Studio to write your XAML code for a control that will contain docking windows and/or MDI.

 @if (avalonia) {